drebes/chromeos-ansible-playbooks/README.md

 You can configure your default (global) git commit identity (user name and email) by uncommenting the `git_config` variables in the file `group_vars/all` and setting it to your appropriate value.

+#### Extra packages

+You can configure the list of extra packages that get installed by modifying the the `packages` variable under `extra_packages` in the file `group_vars/all` and setting it to the list of packages you'd like to get installed.